 Your impact isn’t the only measurement that matters - you also need to have a firm understanding of the health of your improvement culture at all times.
 This is where continuous improvement software comes into play.

-An improvement platform, unlike SharePoint, is able to tell you information like what percentage of your organization is engaged in improvement, who has logged in recently, the percentage of improvements that are in progress vs. overdue, your submission vs. completion rates - and so much more.
+KaiNexus, unlike SharePoint, is able to tell you information like what percentage of your organization is engaged in improvement, who has logged in recently, the percentage of improvements that are in progress vs. overdue, your submission vs. completion rates, who is working on what, average improvement cycle times - and so much more.
 Each one of these numbers tells you something critical about your improvement culture, and applying this information to your work enables you to provide more targeted coaching to accelerate the rate of improvement.